-1) Process for engagement of all stakeholders in the captive lion industry and lion conservation;
+Process for engagement of all stakeholders in the captive lion industry and lion conservation;

+Process developed and implemented to:

-- 2) Strategy developed and implemented to halt domestication of lions in controlled environments; end exploitation of captive and captive-bred lion; end the captive breeding of lion, including through a sterilisation process; close captive lion facilities; monitor the impacts of the above on breeding of other cat species, and ensure that poor lion practices are not transferred to other species; improve security for wild lions, to prevent a shift to illegal killing to source derivatives from wild lion populations; and expand the number and distribution of extensive wildlife systems containing free-roaming lions; with consideration given to the future employment of workers within the industry, and taking into account the conservation and socio-economic impact of this strategy. - 3) An exit process developed and implemented in respect of the disposal of lions in existing captive facilities, which considers all possible options. - 4) Develop enabling regulatory tools for ending the keeping, breeding, handling, and trade in captive lions and their parts and derivatives, hunting of captive and captive-bred lions, and establishment of new captive lion facilities.
+- · halt domestication of lions in controlled environments; - end exploitation of captive and captive-bred lion; - end the captive breeding of lion, including through a sterilisation process; - close captive lion facilities;

+monitor the impacts of the above on breeding of other cat species, and ensure that poor lion practices are not transferred to other species;

+improve security for wild lions, to prevent a shift to illegal killing to source derivatives from wild lion populations; and expand the number and distribution of extensive wildlife systems containing free-roaming lions;

+with consideration given to the future employment of workers within the industry, and taking into account the conservation and socio-economic impact of this strategy.

+An exit process developed and implemented in respect of the disposal of lions in existing captive facilities, which considers all possible options.

+4) Prohibition(s) promulgated ending the keeping, breeding, handling, and trade in captive lions and their parts and derivatives, hunting of captive and captive- bred lions, and establishment of new captive lion facilities.